notaryproject/notaryproject.dev/content/en/docs/user-guides/how-to/directory-structure.md

 ### Caches

-Since Notation v1.3.0, CRL files are cached to optimize the network traffic and improve perfromance.
+Since Notation v1.3.0, CRL files are cached to optimize the network traffic and improve performance.
 The path of cached CRLs follows the pattern below.

 ```
 {NOTATION_CACHE}/crl/{sha256-hash-of-the-CRL-downloading-URL}